CivicActions/ssp-toolkit/docs/controls/PL.md

 ##### CivicActions

-CivicActions employees re-sign the revised/updated Acceptable Use Policy/Rules of Behavior policy document.
+CivicActions employees re-sign acknowledgement of the Acceptable Use/Rules of Behavior policy document whenever significant changes are made.
 The Director of Human Resources retains the signed acknowledgements.